Which is the best MIDI keyboard for FL Studio?

 - No Pitch Bend And Modulation Control – A common feature of most keyboards, but it isn’t available here.

+If you are interested in dynamic performance then the M-Audio Keystation 61 is all that you need.
 Many of us want a MIDI keyboard that can also double as a digital piano.
 If you are looking to learn the piano, or just love the feel of weighted piano keys, it’s a no-brainer that your MIDI keyboard should provide an experience that’s as close to the real thing as possible.

 In that case, you want to seriously consider the M-Audio Keystation 61 MKV.